Satarupa3671/satarupa.github.io/_pages/about.md

 My primary research centers around analyzing **functional and non-Euclidean data** situated in general metric spaces, which we refer to as *random objects*,  with examples in brain imaging data, networks, distribution valued data, and high-dimensional genetics data.
 Here are links to my [Google Scholar](https://scholar.google.com/citations?user=A-sLpqsAAAAJ&hl=en&authuser=1) and my <a href="/assets/pdf/CV.pdf" target="_blank">CV</a> and <a href="/assets/pdf/Research_Statement.pdf" target="_blank">full Research Statement</a>.<br>

-Beyond developing methodology, I like teaching and mentoring young minds to kindle and foster statistical thinking and logical reasoning skills.
-I like finding intuitive and creative ways of conveying results and breaking through the "language barrier" between statisticians and other scientists.<br>
+Beyond developing methodology, I like teaching and mentoring young minds to kindle and foster statistical thinking and logical reasoning skills. <br>

-In my spare time, I enjoy reading.
+In my spare time, I enjoy reading, music, and watching soccer.
+I am a big fan of the Harry Potter books.

 If you want to get in touch, you can contact me by [email](mailto:sfb5992@psu.edu).